Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 ### Ethical Considerations

-NOTE: only place your might write a short paragraph
+NOTE: only place you write a short paragraph about bias, performance can drop during a recession

 * **Describe potential negative impacts of using your group’s best remediated model:**
   - Consider math or software problems